jundalisay/superb/content/en/social/economics/fallacies/equilibrium-fallacy.md

 <!-- That’s because Economics was built by businessmen for businessmen.
 Firms can raise prices at will, but you can’t ask for a raise each time prices rise.
 In the 17th century, they advocated a system called Mercantilism to enrich themselves.
 Mercantilism then mutated into neo-classical Economics via the Marginal Revolution of the 1870’s to enrich themselves with the mercantile ideas of the law of supply and demand, profit maximization, and selfish-interest.
 This new science created the Roaring 20s and, consequently, the Great Depression and World War II. -->

 The biggest fallacy of Economics is Market Equilibrium which is taught in basic economics or 'Econ101' everywhere as the supply and demand curve forming an 'X' and meeting in a state called 'exact equilibrium'.

-Smith exposed this as mercantile sophistry in the 18th century, then called the 'balance of trade'.
+Adam Smith exposed this as mercantile sophistry in the 18th century, then called the 'balance of trade'.
 To prove that this idea of 'balance' is the same in essence with the 'equilibrium' of economics, let's compare the philosophy behind both ideas.

 ![suppy demand fallacy](https://sorasystem.sirv.com/charts/equilibwrong.png)